US: Storytelling, Technology, and Digital Media in Theme Parks

 Eligibility and selection process

 This program is open to undergraduate seniors (at the time of the class) with 15 hours of COMS or ITS or JOUR or MDIA or VICO and is also open to second or third year graduate students.
 Applications and GPA will be considered.
 A list of references is required.

 Applicants must be matriculated undergraduate OHIO students.

-Students who will be on probation at any point during the program for a judicial offense that took place less than a calendar year from the program start date may not study away.
+Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study away.
 Click here to read the entire conduct policy.

 Application deadline: March 18, 2019